 Note: if you are using plant butter and depending on the type of butter it will take you a lot longer to achieve the caramel colour, for an extra nutty boost try adding some skin on pecans, walnuts or almonds to the pan and sieve out at the end.

 Slit your vanilla pod in two and scrape out the seeds.
 You can keep the skin and pop into sugar to give it a hint of vanilla.

 - Add the vanilla seed to the egg mixture.

-- Fold in the cooled beurre noisette and dry mixture in three goes using a spatula, until just incorporated.
+Fold in the cooled beurre noisette and dry flour mixture alternatively into the egg in three goes using a spatula, until just incorporated.

 - Cover with a tea towel and place in the freezer for 15 minutes.